6 Metabolic Health Can Be Improved But It Is Hard

 Obesity Alters The Regulation of Body Weight Profoundly

-The Biggest Loser study looked at the RMR of participants after 6 years.
-To their surprise the researchers found that after 6 years the RMR was in average 500 kcal/d lower than expected.
-There was a large individual variation between study subjects though (292 – 706 kcal/d).
+A study following participants of the Biggest Loser demonstrates this.
+The scientists looked at the RMR of participants after 6 years.
+To their surprise the researchers found that the RMR was in average 500 kcal/d lower than expected.
+There was a large individual variation between study subjects though ranging from a 292 – 706 kcal/d deficit.

-At the same time metabolic changes increase the driver to eat after weight loss.
+At the same time metabolic changes increased the driver to eat after weight loss.

 The key to energy homeostasis are the hormones leptin and ghrelin.